matrayu/bookmarks-server/README.md

-# Express Boilerplate!
+# Bookmarks Server!

-This is a boilerplate project used for starting new projects!
+This is a completed version of TF exercise 10 for 'organizing your server'

-## Set up
+## Set up (using boiler plate)

-Complete the following steps to start a new project (NEW-PROJECT-NAME):
+Complete the following steps to start a new project (bookmarks-server):

 1. Clone this repository to your local machine `git clone BOILERPLATE-URL NEW-PROJECTS-NAME`
 2. `cd` into the cloned repository